Zere Asylbek

-Zere Asylbek (Kyrgyz: Зере Асылбек; born 1998 or 1999), commonly known just as Zere, is a Kyrgyz singer-songwriter.
-She released her debut single Kyz ("Girl") in 2018.
-The song sparked a fierce backlash in heavily patriarchal Kyrgyzstan for advocating respect for women and their choices in society.
+Zere Asylbek (Kyrgyz: Зере Асылбек; born 4 December 1998 in Bishkek), commonly known just as Zere, is a Kyrgyz singer-songwriter.
+Her discography features numerous tracks that advocate for women's autonomy and social rights, frequently challenging the traditional patriarchal structures within Kyrgyz society.

 Biography

 At 16, she decided to become involved in various NGOs and associations to fight global injustices.
 For example, she joined the AIESEC.
 At the encouragement of an American friend to become a singer, Zere began to write songs about social problems such as "lack of economic growth" or "gender inequality".

-In her third year of study, she dropped out of her studies in linguistics at Manas University.
-In 2018, she was a part-time English teacher.
+In her third year of study, she dropped out of her studies in linguistics at Manas University to focus on her artistic and activist mission.
+In 2018, she was a part-time English teacher while developing her musical career.

+The release of Zere’s debut music video, "Kyz" (Girl), in September 2018, triggered a polarized national debate in Kyrgyzstan.
+The video depicted Zere wearing a purple bra under an open blazer, which many conservative sectors of society viewed as an affront to "national values" and "shameful" (uyat).
+Following the video's viral spread, Zere received numerous death threats via social media.
+One specific threat, which she reported to the police, warned that she would be killed if she did not delete the video and "apologize to the Kyrgyz people."

-Asylbek, who performed during the Civil Society Forum ahead of the Beijing+25 Regional Review Meeting in Geneva in 2019, is currently living in Rome (as of 2019) and studying Performing Arts.
+Asylbek performed during the Civil Society Forum ahead of the Beijing+25 Regional Review Meeting in Geneva in 2019.
+That same year, she moved to Rome, Italy, to study Performing Arts, seeking to integrate her activism with professional theater and stagecraft.

+Following her debut album Bashtalo (2018), Zere's musical style evolved to blend Kyrgyz traditional motifs with contemporary alternative sounds: